xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Best practice/Data integration when the network of data source (one side only) is disconnected.md

             -   ODPS endpoint: defaults to read-only.
 The value is automatically read from the system configuration.
             -   ODPS project name: the corresponding MaxCompute project indicator.
             -   Access ID: the Access ID corresponding to the MaxCompute project owner's cloud account.
             -   Access Key: The Access Key of the MaxCompute Project Owner cloud account, used in combination with the Access ID.
-The access key is equivalent to the login password.
+The access key is equivalent to the logon password.
             -   Connectivity test: the connectivity test is supported.

 **Configure a synchronization task**